SQA Highers and Advanced Highers

 Although you are not required to take all of your Highers in a single year, you must achieve at least BBB at Higher, in one year of S4–S6.

-Some of our highly selective programmes may require you to achieve at least BBB at Higher by the end of S5.
-You can find this information in the entry requirements for your chosen programme on our degree finder.
+Some of our highly selective degrees may require you to achieve at least BBB at Higher by the end of S5.
+You can find this information in the entry requirements for your chosen degree on our degree finder.

 Taking Highers early